 Washington Assisted Living

-In Washington, there are 505 Assisted Living Facilities.
+In Washington there are 544 Assisted Living Facilities.
 We can help you find the best matches for your needs.

 Washington Assisted Living Facilities by City

 Map of Washington Assisted Living Facilities

 Overview of Washington Assisted LivingAssisted living in Washington State affords seniors breathtaking scenery, comfortable residences and convenient access to some of the best hospitals and medical facilities in the country.
 Washington state assisted living communities are also required by law to meet quality measures that set healthcare standards in Washington above assisted living care in other parts of the country.

 Assisted Living in Washington Defined

 Adults or seniors who live in Washington assisted living facilities receive food, lodging and help with personal and health-related tasks such as help with daily dressing, teeth and hair brushing, washing, meal preparation and managing medications.
 This type of personalized assistance is not usually offered at a retirement community or independent living facility.
 Homes that provide assisted living services to less than 10 residents at a time are known in Washington as adult family homes.
 You can find Adult Family Homes in our Care Homes category.